New girls’ lacrosse coach AC Decker is looking to build on the program’s past success– and more.

 Freshman Joli Flamos and junior Marissa Connell are likely to anchor the Panthers on defense.
 The position behind them, goalie, is a three-way battle between senior Marie Foscaldo, junior Brooke Beauregard and freshman Ava Barry.

 While the defense is a bit uncertain, the offense is not.
 Senior captain and attacker Zoe Lydon (30 goals and 23 assists) and junior midfielder Riley Bina (29 goals and 21 assists) will shoulder the load.

 “I see them definitely as key contributors,” Decker said.
 “We can strike pretty quickly, which is something I focused on.
 We’ve really worked on where to position yourself.
 When the transitions have occurred, they’re done it really well.”

-Seniors, captain and attack Samantha Whitman and midfielder Savannah Poirier, should also both contribute on offense as well.
+Senior captain and attack Samantha Whitman and sophomore midfielder Savannah Poirier should both also contribute on offense as well.

 The Panthers will be back in action Thursday, April 4 at 4 p.m. at Hingham.